 For a more detailed look at the attractions, parks, shops, nightlife, and restaurants of the Boerne area, take a gander at the bottom of this very page!
 We’ve gathered helpful information, and have provided dozens of links, arranged by categories that apply to your specific interests, of everything this historic Hill Country town has in store!

 If you’d like an even more expanded look at the Hill Country, we invite you to download and enjoy our Texas Hill Country Travel App.
 We’ve put together hundreds of business and attraction listings for the region, sorted by town and category, including up-to-date information on events taking place during your Hill Country visit!
 You’ll also have exclusive access to maps, booking information and assistance, and special check-in perks you’ll only find on the app.

 With special Hill Country events in mind, we’d like to point out that Boerne will be in the “target zone” for two upcoming solar eclipses!
-On Saturday, October 14, 2023, there will be an annular “ring of fire” eclipse, and a full solar eclipse will take place on Monday, April 4, 2024.
+On Saturday, October 14, 2023, there will be an annular “ring of fire” eclipse, and a full solar eclipse will take place on Monday, April 8, 2024.
 You’ll really want our app on hand for these sky shows; with tons of information, preparedness tips, viewing recommendations, and special eclipse event booking opportunities you’ll only find through us and our app.
 Do you own land to rent for RV parking during the eclipses?
 Submit you information and we will contact you!